mapachurro/wordsofweb3/README.md

-# wordsofweb3
+# Welcome!

-Backend for wordsofweb3.eth.
+This repo is the backend for the `wordsofweb3.eth` glossary, from [Education DAO](https://educationdao.xyz/).

 # wordsofweb3: Architecture